-How many Bagan Temples destroyed by the Earthquake ?
+How many Bagan Temples destroyed by the Myanmar Earthquake ?

-According Wikipedia, Bagan: located in an active earthquake zone, had suffered from many earthquakes over the ages, with over 400 recorded earthquakes between 1904 and 1971.
-A major earthquake occurred on 8 July 1975, reaching 8 MM in Bagan and Myinkaba.
-The quake damaged many temples, in many cases severely and irreparably.
+According to Wikipedia, Bagan, the historical city of Myanmar, is located in an active seismic zone.
+Therefore, the city has experienced many earthquakes over the years, with over 400 earthquakes recorded between 1904 and 1971.
+The most recent major earthquake before 2025 occurred on July 8, 1975, reaching 8 M and damaging many temples, in many cases severely and irreparably.

 Bagan: Buddhist temples in danger after March 2025 earthquake